Should I Become a Wardrobe Stylist?

 Step 3: Gain Experience and Network

-Wardrobe stylist positions often require at least a year of experience, though some require upwards of five years of work in the fashion industry.
+Wardrobe stylist positions often require at least one year of experience, though some require upwards of five years of work in the fashion industry.
 Entry-level fashion retail jobs allow aspiring stylists to gain perspective on how various elements come together to create unique, ready-to-wear looks.
 Stylist jobs often require skills in multiple types of clothing, so experience in areas like children's, men's, and intimates can be good preparation.
 Also, entry-level jobs can help stylists make contacts in the fashion industry.

-- Join a fashion organization to stay current about industry trends.
+- Join a fashion organization to stay current on industry trends.
 Stylists need to ensure they're up-to-date on changing fashion looks.
 Joining a professional organization, like the Association of Image Consultants International (AICA) or the International Fashion Stylists Association (IFSA) can connect individuals with resources like the latest fashion news, professional development training opportunities, and fashion industry events.
 The IFSA coordinates a major annual conference that includes lectures and workshops directed by fashion stylist leaders.

 - Use marketing to find clients.
 Regardless of which type of wardrobe stylist a person decides to become, marketing and word of mouth are crucial for success.
 Most wardrobe stylists have their own websites with portfolios of their previous work.
 These websites give stylists the ability to showcase their experience to future clients.